Helioviewer-Project/JHelioviewer-SWHV/extra/test/jpip/README.md

   zero-length reads at EOF, premature EOF, and draining a chunked body on close.
 - Socket cleanup: a local server verifies graceful channel close and aborting a stalled response without sending another request.
 A stalled constructor handshake is interrupted on a virtual thread and must close TCP.
+Two queued requests are also aborted together.
+  Pipelining checks response-to-frame matching, pending counts, partial/complete response order, and sequential use after draining.
   No external network or native library is needed.
 - Cache serializer: round trips of every databin record component, empty streams, large identifiers, direct/read-only buffers, unchanged input positions, and rejection of truncated or invalid entries.
 - Cache: failure to obtain the persistence lock leaves caching disabled without repeated logging.